gildasio/h2t/README.md

 optional arguments:
-  -h, --help            show this help message and exit -v, --verbose         increase output verbosity
+  -h, --help            show this help message and exit -v, --verbose         increase output verbosity: -v print response headers,
-  -a, --all             look at all cataloged headers -g, --good            look at good headers only
+                        -vv print response and request headers -a, --all             scan all cataloged headers [default] -g, --good            scan good headers only
-  -b, --bad             look at bad headers only
+  -b, --bad             scan bad headers only
   -H HEADERS [HEADERS ...], --headers HEADERS [HEADERS ...]
-                        a list of headers to look for (see available in list sub-command)
+                        scan only these headers (see available in list sub- command)
-  -i IGNORE_HEADERS [IGNORE_HEADERS ...], --ignore-headers IGNORE_HEADERS [IGNORE_HEADERS ...]
+  -p PRINT [PRINT ...], --print PRINT [PRINT ...]
+                        a list of additional information about the headers to print.
+For now there are two options: description and refs (you can use either or both) -i IGNORE_HEADERS [IGNORE_HEADERS ...], --ignore-headers IGNORE_HEADERS [IGNORE_HEADERS ...] a list of headers to ignore in the results -B, --no-banner       don't print the h2t banner
-                        a list of headers to ignore in the results -n, --no-redirect     doesn't follow http redirects -u USER_AGENT, --user-agent USER_AGENT
+  -E, --no-explanation  don't print the h2t output explanation -n, --no-redirect     don't follow http redirects
+  -u USER_AGENT, --user-agent USER_AGENT
-                        set user agent to request
-  -r, --recommendation  output only recommendations -s, --status          output actual status (eg: existent headers only)
+                        set user agent to scan request -r, --recommendation  output only recommendations [default] -s, --status          output actual status (eg: existent headers only)
 ~~~